fethalen/phylopypruner/README.md

 python -m phylopypruner
 ```

-To get a list of options, either run the software without any arguments or, by
+To get a list of options, run the software without any arguments or use the
-using the `-h` or `--help` flag.
+`-h` or `--help` flag.

 Either provide a single multiple sequence alignment (MSA) and a Newick tree by
 using the `--msa` and `--tree` flags: